rkirov/blog/content/posts/incremental_computation_2.md

 draft = false
 +++

-## Incremental computation (part 2)

 We have been talking about general computation, but so far our language was very limited.
 We only used function calls, numbers, and simple variable binding.

-We will slowly add more language primitives and see how to still have incrementality of the computation.
-First is conditional statements.
+We will slowly add more language primitives and see how to still have full incrementality of the computation.

 ## Conditional statements